Top 17 Alternative Cancer Treatments that Work: Evidence Based (2025 Edition)

 Beyond just shrinking tumors, the aspirin-vitamin C combination significantly extended survival times and appeared to improve overall health in the tumor-bearing mice.
 Mice treated with the combination survived an average of 93.5 days, compared to just 54 days for untreated tumor-bearing mice — a 73% increase in lifespan.

-In terms of cancer management or treatment, studies involving the effects of H2 on cancer were systematically reviewed.
+However, in terms of cancer treatment, studies involving the effects of H2 on cancer were systematically reviewed.
 More than 600 articles related to molecular hydrogen and cancer were retrieved from Cochrane, PubMed and Google Scholar, and 27 articles were included for this systematic review (2023).

 Based on the authors' analysis, "H2 plays a promising therapeutic role as an independent therapy as well as an adjuvant in combination therapy, resulting in an overall improvement in survivability, quality of life, blood parameters, and tumour reduction."